syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

+* If the number or significance is zero, the result is zero.

 ## HSTACK

-The `HSTACK` function appends arrays horizontally and in sequence to return a larger array.
+The `HSTACK` function combines arrays horizontally (side by side) to form a larger array.